netdata/netdata/collectors/apps.plugin/README.md

 ones at the top.
 Processes not matched by any row, will inherit it from their parents or children.

-The order also controls the order of the dimensions on the generated charts (although applications started after apps.plugin is started, will be appended to the existing list of dimensions the netdata daemon maintains).
+The order also controls the order of the dimensions on the generated charts (although applications started after apps.plugin is started, will be appended to the existing list of dimensions the `netdata` daemon maintains).

 ## Permissions

 `apps.plugin` requires additional privileges to collect all the information it needs.
 The problem is described in issue #157.

-When netdata is installed, `apps.plugin` is given the capabilities `cap_dac_read_search,cap_sys_ptrace+ep`.
+When Netdata is installed, `apps.plugin` is given the capabilities `cap_dac_read_search,cap_sys_ptrace+ep`.
 If this fails (i.e. `setcap` fails), `apps.plugin` is setuid to `root`.

 #### linux capabilities in containers